simulationcraft/simc/READ_ME_FIRST.txt

 simcraftqt.exe is an alpha-level graphic user-interface using Qt.
 It is a very light-weight wrapper that aids profile downloads, script building, and simulation results management.

+In order to run this on Windows, you may have install OpenSSL.
+The OpenSSL installer was included in the zip download: Win32OpenSSL_Light-0_9_8k.exe